- Sometimes correct itself over a period of months to years

 Here are a few examples,

-- Eliminating as much physical, and emotional stress as possible
+- Eliminate as much physical, and emotional stress as possible

 If That Doesn’t Help